P0172 Code Explained (System Too Rich Bank 1)

 Can I Drive With a P0172 Code?

-If the check engine light is solid and the car still runs reasonably well, many drivers can drive short-term while they diagnose it.
+If the check engine light is solid and the engine still runs fairly normally, short-term driving is often possible while you diagnose the issue.

 You should stop driving or get help soon if: